mahinder/rails_handsontable/README.md

 # RailsHandsontable

-TODO: Write a gem description
+This gem is created for rails users .

 ## Installation